Section 21 notice

-Where a landlord is seeking possession on the basis of a section 21 notice where the tenancy is, or where there are successive tenancies on the same terms as, the original tenancy comprised in a written tenancy agreement, the landlord may bring a claim for possession under the accelerated procedure if no other claims are being made at the same time.
-Unlike a standard possession claim, the accelerated possession version is decided by a judge on paper without a hearing unless the paperwork does not appear to be in order, or the tenant has raised an important issue in defence.
+Where a landlord was seeking possession on the basis of a section 21 notice where the tenancy was, or where there were successive tenancies on the same terms as, the original tenancy comprised in a written tenancy agreement, the landlord could bring a claim for possession under the accelerated procedure if no other claims were being made at the same time.
+Unlike a standard possession claim, the accelerated possession version was decided by a judge on paper without a hearing unless the paperwork did not appear to be in order, or the tenant raised an important issue in defence.
 The mean time between claim for possession under the accelerated procedure being issued at court and eviction in 2019 was 27.4 weeks, with a median of 18.7 weeks.

+Ministry of Justice statistics for July to September 2025 showed landlord possession claims fell 8% year-on-year to 23,327, while repossessions by county court bailiffs rose 9% to 7,641.
+The median time from claim to repossession increased to 27.4 weeks, up from 24.4 weeks in the same period of 2024.
+London accounted for 33% of all landlord claims and orders.
+Ministry of Justice data from early 2026 showed significant regional variation in possession claim wait times.
+Courts in London and Birmingham averaged 16 weeks from claim to hearing, while courts in areas such as Blackpool averaged 6 weeks.

+Before its abolition, Section 21 evictions were the recorded cause for people being at risk of homelessness in 26,660 cases, and the risk of a Section 21 notice was listed as a cause of housing instability by the Centre for Homelessness Impact report Tackling Tenancy Insecurity in the Private Rented Sector.